assoumaaa/Bounding-Volume-Heirarchies/README.md

 ## Introduction
 Game development is a very challenging process involving many different problems.
 This includes everything from rendering graphics, carrying out game mechanics, responding to user input, and creating the AI.
-In this assignment, we will explore a very common problem in game development, and physics engines in general; the problem of collision detection.
+I will explore a very common problem in game development, and physics engines in general; the problem of collision detection.
 Let’s look at the following screenshot:

 <p align="center">
 <img width="415" alt="Screen Shot 2022-02-21 at 4 05 18 PM" src="https://user-images.githubusercontent.com/94231603/154960872-89504832-34e4-40c4-8921-aa69771bcc6f.png">